bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 attribute so that will get the href of the length that we collect and put it into this step.

-And then we want to actually go and get that element.
-So I'm going to have another variable thisContent and that's going to be equals document.query selector(thisTab).
+And then we want to get that element.
+So I'm going to have another variable
+<b>thisContent</b> and that's going to equal <b>document.querySelector(thisTab)</b>.

 And then we want to go get that div for whichever one was clicked and again only one of these can be clicked.
 So if you click on brownies it's going to get the class active.

-So we've got those two things and we're going to just hold off on those for a minute and let them do their own thing in a minute.
+So we've got those two things and we're going to hold off on those for a minute and let them do their own thing in a minute.
 But now we need to do something with the old tab and get its content, so we know what we're, what we're going to do with that one.